dopensm/adaptive-diagnostic-engine/README.md

 ## Adaptive Algorithm

-The adaptive engine uses a simple 1D IRT-inspired update rule:

-- each session starts at a baseline ability score of `0.5`
-- each question has a difficulty score from `0.1` to `1.0`
-- after each answer, the engine computes an expected probability of success using a logistic function over `ability - difficulty`
-- the ability score is updated by moving it toward `(observed - expected)` and then clamped to configured bounds
-- the next question is chosen from unanswered items closest to the current ability estimate, with light topic balancing to avoid repeatedly selecting one topic

-This is intentionally simpler than a full calibrated psychometric IRT model, but it is deterministic, explainable, and appropriate for a demo assignment.
+The adaptive algorithm starts every student at a default ability score of `0.5`.
+Each question has a predefined difficulty score between `0.1` and `1.0`, and after every response the system compares the student’s current ability with the question difficulty using a simple 1D IRT-inspired logistic model.

+If the student answers correctly, their ability score increases, and if they answer incorrectly, it decreases.
+The size of the update depends on how expected the outcome was.
+A correct answer on a harder question increases ability more than a correct answer on an easy one, while an incorrect answer on an easy question lowers ability more than missing a hard question.
+The updated score is then added to a safe range so it stays between the configured floor and ceiling.

+For the next question, the engine selects an unanswered item whose difficulty is closest to the student’s updated ability score.
+It also applies light topic balancing so the test does not keep selecting too many questions from the same topic in a row.
+This makes the test progressively adapt to the student’s estimated proficiency while still covering a reasonable spread of topics.

 ## Study Plan Generation